kanaabe/yoshie-realestate/src/pages/index.md

   New York majoring Interior design.
 She managed store design and construction for major retailers such as Tommy Hilfiger and Tumi.
 She executed numerous projects internationally and learned how to be a meticulous facilitator.

-  * I will take the time to know you.
-  * I will provide the most detailed market analysis and intelligent advice.
-  * I will manage all aspects of your business transactions.

   Yoshie enjoys art, museums, nature, house plants, furniture restoration, hiking, biking, running and motorcycles.